S

 Best free plan in the industry — 10,000 subscribers with unlimited broadcasts, landing pages, and forms.
 No other major platform comes close

-Creator Network for mutual cross-promotion is genuinely unique — no other email platform offers built-in list growth through creator recommendations
+Creator Network for mutual cross-promotion is truly unique — no other email platform offers built-in list growth through creator recommendations

 Built-in monetisation: sell digital products, paid newsletters, subscriptions, and tip jars directly from Kit without third-party tools